perforce/helix-core-search-indexer/README.md

     p4 extension --configure Perforce::helix-core-search-indexer --name Perforce

 (6) For more information on Helix Server Extensions, please refer to the [Helix Core Extensions Developer Guide](https://www.perforce.com/manuals/extensions/Content/Extensions/Home-extensions.html)

-(7) You must add a property for `P4.P4Search.URL` to the Helix Core Server specifying the 'p4search' URL.
-For example:

-    p4 property -a -n P4.P4Search.URL -v http://p4search.mydomain.com:4567

-(The property is used by the `main.lua` script)

 ## Useful commands